Our privacy policy

 • Individuals may request access to their personal data held by us as a data controller.

-• Individuals may request us to rectify personal data submitted to us or, where appropriate, contact us via the relevant website registration page or by amending the personal data held on relevant applications with which they have registered.
+• Individuals may request us to rectify personal data submitted to us or, where appropriate, contact us via the relevant website registration page or by amending the personal details held on relevant applications with which they registered.

 • Individuals may request that we erase their personal data